 What if My Toddler is Noisy?

 We welcome all children at our worship services, and it is not unusual to hear the cry of a baby mixed in with the sound of hymns or readings.
 If you feel uneasy, we do have a nursery where you can take your child and still hear the service.
-We are also considering offering one service per weekend where our nursery is staffed and you are free to leave your child there while you attend worship.

 How About My Kids?